 It was exposed land on which preacher John Wesley found himself lost in a snowstorm in February 1745, “many a rough journey have I had before, but one like this I never had” he later recalled.
 In 1809 an act of parliament was obtained for dividing the fell with permission for developing roads, drains, wells and quarries.

 Development began in earnest in the 1820s when many poor dwellings were demolished and a church was built dedicated to St. John.
 Consecrated in 1825 it was built on Sour Milk Hill, now part of Sheriff Hill.
 Living on the Fell soon became a matter of improved status.

 Low Fell developed on the western part of the fell overlooking the pretty valley of the River Team with views of Ravensworth Castle.
 In the 1850s Low Fell was “a large village” through which a new turnpike road (Durham Road of 1826) passed through, studded with numerous pleasant villas overlooking the Team.
 To the east near Windy Nook is the suburb of High Fell, also once part of Gateshead Fell.

-The poet Thomas Wilson (1773-1858): born in Low Fell whose works include ‘The Pitman’s Pay’ and ‘Weshin’ Day’.
+The poet Thomas Wilson (1773-1858) was born in Low Fell.
+His works include ‘The Pitman’s Pay’ and ‘Weshin’ Day’.
 From a poor mining family, Wilson progressed to become partner in the Tyneside alkali manufacturer Losh, Wilson and Bell.
 Another talented son of Low Fell was the singer and songwriter Alex Glasgow (1935-2001).
 Glasgow composed the songs and music for the popular play ‘Close the Coal House Door’.
 He also wrote scripts for the TV drama ‘When the Boat Comes In’ to which he sung the famous ‘Dance ti thye Daddy’ theme tune.